 What is the difference between an apprentice and a trainee?

 Apprentices are trained in a skilled trade (e.g. electrical, plumbing, cabinet-making, automotive) and, upon successful completion, become a qualified tradesperson.
 Apprenticeships generally take up to 4 years to complete.

 Trainees are trained in vocational areas (e.g. business administration, information technology, tourism) and, upon successful completion, receive a qualification in their chosen vocational area.
 Traineeships generally take between 12 months and 3 years to complete.

 Quick facts about apprenticeships and traineeships

 - Apprenticeships and traineeships combine work with structured training.

 - Apprenticeships and traineeships can be full-time, part-time, or school-based - where some training is undertaken while the apprentice or trainee is in high school.
 However, apprenticeships and traineeships cannot be undertaken if the employment is irregular, occasional or intermittent (e.g. casual).

 - Existing employees may undertake an apprenticeship or traineeship.

-- Apprenticeships and traineeships require employers to enter into a training contract with the apprentice or trainee, which is a legally binding agreement to work and train together for a length of time (length of the training contract).
+- Apprenticeships and traineeships require employers to enter into a training contract with the apprentice or trainee, agreeing to work and train together for a length of time (length of the training contract).

-- Employers work with a training organisation and the apprentice or trainee to negotiate a training plan.
+- Employers work with the training organisation and the apprentice or trainee to negotiate a training plan.